-- Intend to enroll or be currently enrolled in a STEMM program (see eligible majors above)
+- Intend to enroll or be currently enrolled in a major listed above

 - A COF scholar must maintain at least a 3.0 cumulative grade point average (overall AND in major).
 The first term a student's cumulative GPA drops below 3.0, a warning is issued.
 The scholarship may be terminated if the student's GPA falls below 3.0 for a second term.

 - The COF scholar meets with their assigned university advisor regarding progress, problems, etc.

 - Written progress reports must be submitted by each COF scholar through Pilot at the end of each enrolled term by the deadline provided.